Ogano

 Offspring

-Main premium winner Oldenburg-InternationalSire of the Oldenburg Champion Mare of four-year old show jumpers and OS Champion Mare Jova OLD/Only YouSire of the Hanoverian Champion Mare Olympia 2022Sire of the winner of the Hanoverian Free Jumping Championships, Oscar D
+Grand Champion at Oldenburg International, sire of the Oldenburg Champion four-year-old show jumper and OS Champion mare Jova OLD/Only You, sire of the Hanoverian Champion mare Olympia 2022, sire of the winner of the Hanoverian Free Jumping Championships, Oscar D – all these successes can be attributed to Ogano.

-In 2022, Olympia by Ogano x Diacontinus, bred by Enrico Messelis, was the Hanoverian Champion Mare, winning the Herwart von der Decken Show in Verden.
+In 2022, Olympia by Ogano - Diacontinus became Hanoverian Champion Mare, winning the Herwart von der Decken Show in Verden.

-Oscar D by Ogano x Quantus, bred by Patricia Duchac's training stable, won the Hanoverian Free Jumping Championships in 2021 with a score of 27.7 (technique 9.0, ability 9.5, overall impression 9.2).
+Oscar D by Ogano - Quantus, bred by Patricia Duchac's training stable, won the Hanoverian Free Jumping Championships in 2021 with a score of 27.7 (technique 9.0, ability 9.5, overall impression 9.2).

-At the Holstein licensing, his son On the Rocks out of Lea VI by Cassini I x Caretino received a positive licensing score.
+At the Holstein licensing, his son On the Rocks out of Lea VI by Cassini I - Caretino received a positive licensing score.

 In 2017, Ogano was named the main premium winner of the Oldenburg-International Verband because of his particularly good first crop and his own performance.